Setup and Config

 Restore the original branch and abort the patching operation.
 Revert contents of files involved in the am operation to their pre-am state.

 The commit author name is taken from the "From: " line of the message, and commit author date is taken from the "Date: " line of the message.
 The "Subject: " line is used as the title of the commit, after stripping common prefix "[PATCH <anything>]".
 The "Subject: " line is supposed to concisely describe what the commit is about in one line of text.

-"From: " and "Subject: " lines starting the body override the respective commit author name and title values taken from the headers.
+"From: ", "Date: ", and "Subject: " lines starting the body override the respective commit author name and title values taken from the headers.